2023 Best Value General Biology Master's Degree Schools in New Jersey

 Best New Jersey Schools for Affordable Quality for a Master's in General Biology

 Our 2023 rankings named Montclair State University the best value school in New Jersey for general biology students working on their master’s degree.
-Montclair State is a fairly large public school located in the suburb of Montclair.
+Montclair State is a fairly large public school located in the large suburb of Montclair.

 The average tuition and fees for an in-state graduate student at Montclair State are $13,519 a year.

-The excellent master’s degree programs at Fairleigh Dickinson University - Metropolitan Campus helped the school earn the #3 place on this year’s ranking of the best value general biology schools in New Jersey.
-FDU is a moderately-sized private not-for-profit school located in the large suburb of Teaneck.
+A rank of #3 on this year’s list means Fairleigh Dickinson University - Metropolitan Campus is a great value for general biology students working on their master’s degree.
+FDU is a moderately-sized private not-for-profit school located in the suburb of Teaneck.

 The average tuition and fees for an in-state graduate student at FDU are $10,722 a year.